A great way to preserve your fresh peaches is by freezing them. Freezing peaches lets you have those fresh summer peaches any time of the year.

 Instructions

-- Place peaches on a baking sheet lined with a silicone, baking sheet, parchment paper or waxed paper
+- Place peaches on a baking sheet lined with a silicone mat or parchment paper.

 Notes